 A: Inland Homes’ outline planning application for Wilton Park was submitted to South Bucks Council in September 2017, and was granted planning permission in September 2019.
 This approval agreed the principle of Wilton Park’s mixed-use re-development and set key legal parameters such as the requirement to complete the southern section of the A355 Relief Road by the occupation of the 99th new home at Wilton Park.

 In the summer of 2020 Inland Homes then submitted a ‘Reserved Matters’ application to Buckinghamshire Council seeking planning permission for the construction of the first 147 new homes.
 This application is currently waiting to be determined by the Council, but if we secure planning permission, we can then start construction and delivering on our ambitious vision.

-Following public consultation, and in-line with both the Council’s Core Strategy (2011) and approved Development Brief for the site (2015), Inland Homes submitted an outline planning application in September 2017 to deliver the following:
+Following public consultation, and in-line with both the Council’s Core Strategy (2011) and approved Development Brief for the site (2015), Inland Homes’ approved outline planning application secured the principle of delivering:

 The benefits of the scheme for the local community include:

 Inland Homes will create the temporary pitches at the far eastern end of the site, and the youth football teams will play there until the proposed new permanent pitches, parking and changing rooms are ready for use.

 Completion of the A355 Relief Road.
 The Relief Road will help reduce traffic congestion along the existing A355 between Maxwell Road and the London End roundabout, helping to improve local air quality.
 Inland Homes paid for construction of the new access off the Pyebush Roundabout, and will pay for the technical design and construction of the southern section of the Relief Road (up to Minerva Way)